isomerpages/moe-rgps/_departments/ICT.md

 #### **Programme**

 #### Information-Communications Technology Department
-The  ICT Department  aims to develop our students to be Creative Thinkers, Lifelong Learners and Value-based Leaders through facilitating and supporting the teachers in the effective use of technology in Teaching & Learning and the administrative staff in administrative  and operational processes.
+The&nbsp; ICT Department &nbsp;aims to develop our students to be Creative Thinkers, Lifelong Learners and Value-based Leaders through facilitating and supporting the teachers in the effective use of technology in Teaching &amp; Learning and the administrative staff in administrative&nbsp; and operational processes. &nbsp;

 We want to equip our teachers with the relevant ICT skills through Professional Development sessions, workshops (virtual and face-to-face) and mentoring sessions to allow them to create new learning possibilities afforded by digital technologies.
 We will also create opportunities for our teachers to share their learning within the school community as well as beyond school level.